ValuedMammal/dante/REAMDE.md

 share with language teachers/learners - davide, elissa, polymathy, nacho

-Note: before copying py script to ~/Library/Messages we'll need to substitute the correct sql query and add tables to chat.db schema

 want a way to programatically add rows to the db. this may prove more complicated than simply getting translations due to "semantic drift"

 ### Dictionary approach: